afbadr/afbadr.github.io/README.md

 # About Me
-I'm from egypt, and im here to study.
+I'm from Egypt, and I'm a first year computer programming student at the United States.

 ## My Interest
-Soccer is my favorite
+Soccer is my favorite sport.
+My favorite team is Alahli (an Egyption soccer team).
+Besides, Driving cars for long distances is relaxing me after stressful days.
 ## Websites I Recommend
 [Waketech].(https://www.waketech.edu/user/login) It is one of the best colloge websites because it's very informative and easy to use.
-[FiFA].(https://www.fifa.com/en) As the Soccer is my favorite i always prefered to be updated using it.
+[FiFA].(https://www.fifa.com/en) As Soccer is my favorite i always prefere to follow it to be updated.

-Alaa Badr
-afbadr@my.waketech.edu
-This is my Cti 110 Course account
-This repository will hold my future assignments
+[NetFilix].(https://www.netflix.com/) NetFilix is providing a full exprerince of living in differnt placecs and culture by just clicking on any of thier shows.i love to watched every weekend.